AdobeDocs/experience-manager-64.en/help/sites-developing/dev-guidelines-bestpractices.md

 >[!NOTE]
 >
->It is also worthwhile referencing the [security checklist](/help/sites-administering/security-checklist.md).
+>It is also worthwhile to reference the [security checklist](/help/sites-administering/security-checklist.md).

 ### JCR (Repository) Sessions {#jcr-repository-sessions}